Ai-Khanoum: Location and layout

 These natural defences were reinforced by walls that completely enclosed Ai-Khanoum's city and acropolis.
 The northern ramparts, which were not assisted by any natural features, were built to be particularly strong: the 10 m-high and 6 m-thick walls were built out of solid mud bricks and protected by large towers and a steep ditch.
 The size of these ramparts allowed a few defending soldiers to nullify siege engines and engage an attacking force with minimal casualties; the large scale also reflects the low confidence of the Greek architects in the strength of mud-brick walls.
 The main gate of the city was set in the northern rampart, which also guarded the canal that supplied water to the city's centre.

-From the main gate, a street ran southwards in a straight line along the base of the acropolis and continued through the lower city to the southern riverbank – a distance of about 1.5 km.
+From the main gate, a street ran southwards in a straight line along the base of the acropolis and continued through the lower city to the southern riverbank—a distance of about 1.5 km.
 Apart from the southern zone, which housed large dwellings organised in three blocks, the lower town was unplanned; this distinguishes Ai-Khanoum from other Hellenistic foundations of the Near East, such as Seleucia on the Tigris, which tended to be built according to the Hippodamian grid plan.
-It was also the subject of a major redevelopment during the early second century BC, which resulted in slight disunity of the orientations of some major buildings (the palace, for example, is at an angle to the older main street).
+It was also the subject of a major redevelopment during the early second century BC, which resulted in slight disunity in the orientations of some major buildings (the palace, for example, is at an angle to the older main street).
 Ai-Khanoum was built predominantly using unbaked bricks, with baked bricks and stone used much less often.